LukeMS/keltor/rst/index.rst

 Slavery is not practiced on a grand scale within the Empire.
 There are, however, regions that do make use of slaves.
 Most of these take the form of prisoners sentenced to some amount of time as indentured servants to repay debt of some sort.
 On rare occasion it can be a lifetime sentence but that only happens in the shadier borderland freeholds.

-A different form of slavery is practiced by some of the tribal humans of Sulkor.
+A different form of slavery is practiced by some of the tribal humans of `Sulkor`_.
 An enemy defeated can be taken "Hylee" by the victor rather than being killed.
 Most often, they act as a servant for a year and then return to their home.
 While outsiders often call this slavery, the tribes that practice it do not agree.

 The truly brutal forms of slavery are found among the orc tribes.
 They constantly raid borderland settlements for slaves and anything else they can steal.
 The life of such slaves is not often long or pleasant.
 While not as harsh, some of the northern human tribals also take part in raiding other tribes or settlements for slaves.
 They often use branding to identify slaves and who owns them.

 There are rumored to be places in the Spice Kingdoms where the slave trade is a profitable industry.
-The same is said of Unetor.
+The same is said of `Unetor`_.
 Tattoos, brands, piercings, and collars are some of the methods rumored to be used to identify slaves in these cultures.
 Some claim that a black-market exist to smuggle abducted people out of the Empire for sale in these faraway lands.

 Record Keeping